KostyaSha/github-integration-plugin/README.md

     - Close PR
     - Post comment with TokenMacro and Groovy Templates from [email-ext-plugin](https://wiki.jenkins-ci.org/display/JENKINS/Email-ext+plugin) support
 - Trigger check modes (planned):
+  - Cron checks with persistence
+  - Hooks with persisting state
+  - Hooks with persistance and periodic cron check (to avoid lost events)
   - Lightweight using GH hooks without persisting state (penalty: lost events)
-  - Hooks with persisting state
-  - Cron checks with persistence
 - Built sources variants:
   - Build only merged state.
 Note: merged to target branch only in moment when PR was built.
   - Build only 'head' state.
 This is what is really contains in PR without merge to target branch.